Skip to content

 These higher-tier features often include automated insurance eligibility checks before tests are even run, which can significantly reduce denials.
 They also offer more sophisticated claim scrubbing to catch errors before submission and robust integration with your LIS and EHR systems.
 Think of it this way: you’re not just buying software, you’re investing in tools that make your staff more productive and your billing more accurate.
 The more manual tasks the software can automate, the more value it provides.

-Calculating Your Budget and Potential ROI
+How to Calculate Your Budget and Potential ROI

 To figure out your budget, look beyond the monthly fee and calculate the potential return on investment (ROI).
 Start by evaluating your current billing performance.
 What’s your first-pass claim acceptance rate?
 How many days do your accounts receivable sit unpaid?
 The right software can directly improve these numbers.
 By automating complex coding and reducing manual errors, you can see a significant drop in denials and get paid faster.